Code-Institute-Submissions/mtopircean-project2/README.md

 Logo was designed using Canva website.

 #### Features
-1. GENERAL:
+GENERAL:
 Website contains:
-*One main page which provides all of the relevant data for the user:
+* Main page which provides all of the relevant data for the user:
   * A header section which contains a suggestive and centrally positioned logo; Under the logo 2 options are present that allow the user to access the About and How to use information.
   * Data input area: where user provides the relevant data that needs to be analysed.
-  * A button area where all the relevant functions for the user can be accessed in a single location.
+  * A button area where all the relevant functions can be accessed by the user in a single location.
   * 4 hidden modals that will return information related to:
     * About content.
     * How to use the website.
     * Return a result recommendation when the CALCULATE ANSWER button is clicked.
     * Return a random recommendation when GENERATE RANDOM SELECTION is clicked.
-  * A 404 page that allows the user to click on a return to home link.
+  * A 404 page that allows the user to click on a "return to home link".

 Looking more into details of this 2 pages:
-2. MAIN PAGE:
+1. MAIN PAGE:
 Looking into more detail, following elements/areas can be found on the page:
-  * Header containing a large logo and relevant information on the website mission and how to use details
+  * Header containing a large logo and relevant information on the websites Mission/About and How to use details.
   * A user input area which is focused on 2 main sections:
     * A Criteria Section in which the user is required to provide their key criteria in their decision making process and score their importance.
     * The Options section in which the user will be required to name the options they want to compare and score how the fulfil the different characteristics on a scale from 1 to 10.